mytalbot/CMS/README.md

 Example
 -------

-The following example uses the (pre-cleaned) internalized epilepsy data set with three experimental subgroups.
+The following example uses the (pre-cleaned) internalized epilepsy data (episet\_full) set with three experimental subgroups.
 Further, the feature selection is repeated 100-fold.
 The variable `scorevars=NA` ensures that the most prominent features in the subgroups are determined.
 For cluster distribution analysis specific variables must be selected in `scorevars` (see Vignette).

 ``` r
 library(cms)